niallhatton/Scooters/README.md

 - [Code Institute Form Validation](https://formdump.codeinstitute.net/) - This form dump was used to validate the form information.
 - [FontAwesome](https://fontawesome.com/) - FontAwesome was used to insert icons into the webpage.
 These appear in the Home page as function icons, in the footer as the social media links.
 - [Logo, FavIcon & Apple Icons](https://www.designcrowd.com/) - This site was used to source a graphics designer for the logo, favicon and Apple icons.
-- [Collapsible list](https://www.w3schools.com/jquerymobile/tryit.asp?filename=tryjqmob_lists_collapsible) - The code example here was used to create the collapsible FAQ section on the About page.
+- [Collapsible list](https://www.digitalocean.com/community/tutorials/css-collapsible) - The code example here was used to create the collapsible FAQ section on the About page and then was customised to suit the needs of the site.
+- [Google Analytics](https://analytics.google.com/) - The code used was supplied from the Google Analytics dashboard and is specific to this site.
+- [0800 Phone Number](http://www.ttnc.co.uk/) - An 0800 number was purchased from TTNC.

 ---